risuseful/my-resume/resume_RE.md

 - Taught reservoir engineering and engineering mathematics to undergraduate engineering students.
 - Contributed to document preparations for university accreditations effort.

-### Reservoir engineer at Carigali Hess Operating Company Sdn Bhd, Malaysia.
+### Reservoir Engineer at Carigali Hess Operating Company Sdn Bhd, Malaysia.

 **Nov 2014 to Jul 2016**

 - Main responsibilities include uncertainty analysis on short and long-term gas production forecast pertaining to planned/unplanned shutdowns, economics analysis on desander projects, and developed Visual Basic-based computer programs to automate report generations related to gas production forecast.

-### Reservoir engineer at Schlumberger in Malaysia.
+### Reservoir Engineer at Schlumberger in Malaysia.

 **Jan 2012 to Aug 2014**